jnalon/fast-fourier-transform/ruby/README.md

 ## The Programs

-There are a lot of files in the folder, but two programs are to be run:
+There are two programs in the folder:

 1. `fft.rb`: this program implements `direct_ft`, `recursive_fft` and `iterative_fft` functions that compute the Fourier Transform, and runs them a number of times and compares the time spent running the transforms.
 The functions here can deal only when the vectors to be transformed are of power of 2 length (that is, 2, 4, 8, 16, 32, 64, etc.);